arafato/hackathon-k8/README.md

 **Watch out**: Since Serverless Kubernetes is not available yet in UK region we need to cheat a little bit.
 We will simply replace our *Shanghai*-based cluster with a Serverless Kubernetes cluster.
 Also keep in mind that Elastic Container Instances which Virtual Kubelet is depending on is also not available yet in *UK* as well so unfortunately you cannot use it either.

 1. Create a new Serverless Kubernetes Cluster in *Shanghai* region.
 Please refer to https://www.alibabacloud.com/help/doc-detail/86366.htm for details and further information on the concepts.
+Alternatively, you can also install the Helm chart `ack-virtual-node` from our App Catalog which will add serverless capabilities to your existing cluster.
+Please refer to https://github.com/virtual-kubelet/alibabacloud-eci and https://github.com/virtual-kubelet/virtual-kubelet for detailed information.
 2. Modify your trigger tasks of your *Shanghai* based registry to deploy into the newly created Serverless Cluster.

 ## C - Observability: Integration with Cloud Monitoring services
 TODO
 ## D - Use P2P Acceleration to increase download efficiency of images